wavefrontHQ/integrations/opentelemetry/README.md

 # OpenTelemetry Prometheus Collector

-This demo presents the typical flow of observability data with OpenTelemetry Collectors deployed:
+This presents the typical flow of observability data with OpenTelemetry Collectors deployed to send metric to Wavefront Server:

 - Applications send data directly to a Collector configured to use fewer resources, aka the _agent_;
-- The Collector then sends the data to the appropriate backend, in this sample Prometheus;
+- The Collector then sends the data to the appropriate backend(Jaeger, Zipkin, and Prometheus), in this example to Prometheus.

 This sample uses `docker-compose` and by default runs against the `otel/opentelemetry-collector-dev:latest` image: